 - 2 tsp nutmeg

 Preheat an oven to 350°F. Grease and lightly flour two 9-by-5-inch loaf pans.

-In the medium bowl mix together oil, sugar, nutmeg and salt.
+In the medium bowl mix together oil, sugar, nutmeg, and salt.
 Add flour, baking soda and buttermilk to the mixture.
 Blend and turn into prepared loaf pans (or one 9x13 pan).
-Sprinkle sugar on top of the batter and bake in oven for about 30 minutes.
+Sprinkle sugar on top of the batter and bake in an oven for about 30 minutes.